-• A step down in size doesn’t mean a step down in luxury—in fact, it can be as step up.
+• A step down in size doesn’t mean a step down in luxury– in fact, it can easily be a step up!
 Profits from the sale of your old home can go towards the purchase of one that’s smaller, but packs in more amenities for the space.
 In fact, you may even be able to pay cash for a smaller home from the proceeds of your existing home if you’re lucky.
 And that could mean, no mortgage at all!

 Move when you can

 Leaving an empty nest isn’t just a regular move.
 It’s closing one chapter of your life and stepping into a new one—a process than can be both exhilarating and emotional.
 Over the years you’ve probably amassed a formidable collection of possessions, and some may have immense sentimental value while others…not so much.
 But organizing and decluttering is part of the packing process.
 Some tips on decluttering:

 • You may need professional help in decluttering and downsizing your belongings.
 A professional organizer can help you purge in a systematic, timely fashion, and help you hold on to the things that truly matter while getting rid of those that don’t.

-Throughout the stages of the moving process, you may want to institute a “one-in-one-out” system to ensure you don’t bring in any surplus during the purge.
-The way it works is, for every one item you purchase or bring into the home, get rid of something you already have.
+Throughout the stages of the moving process, you may want to institute a “one-in-one-out” system in your home to ensure you don’t bring in any surplus during the purge.
+The way it works?
+For every one item you purchase or bring into the home, get rid of something you already have.
 If you truly want a decluttering challenge, skew the ratio so that you get rid of more than one possession for every new purchase you make.

 Once you have moved, you may find that you have less space than you initially expected.
 Not to worry!
 By maximizing your storage space, your home won’t feel quite as crowded as when it was full of boxes, boxes, boxes.
 Some things to keep in mind: